-Highland Park asks appeals court to reconsider decision in water bill dispute
+Highland Park to court: Reconsider water bill decision

 Highland Park plans to ask the state appeals court to rethink its ruling that Metro Detroit’s regional water authority can collect more than $19 million in unpaid water bills from the city.